crux-bphc/winter-of-code/src/docs/about.md

 ## Project Ideas

 There is no restriction on the project idea you work on, but to help you out we have curated a small list of projects you could choose from.
 Check out the list [here](projects).
+If you're a beginner/you want to learn a new language or a new technology, you can apply for the same and a mentor will be assigned to you to guide you through the same and help you learn the language/tech and make you work on a project with the same.

 Each person would be paired with at least one mentor among those listed [here](mentors) for the project.
 Please drop an email to crux@hyderabad.bits-pilani.ac.in or contact one of the mentors for any queries.